fadado/jqt/docs/content/data.md

 // Line comments
 ```

-Double quoted strings are also defined as skips, and backticks can be used to
+Double quoted strings are defined as skips, and backticks can be used to
 disable macro expansion (inside double quoted strings backticks are ignored).
 This table summarizes all the available skips in JSON files: